See the DrugPatentWatch profile for yervoy

 Can Yervoy's Severe Side Effects Be Life-Threatening?

-Yervoy, also known as ipilimumab, is a medication used to treat certain types of cancer, including melanoma and kidney cancer.
-It works by boosting the body's immune system to fight cancer cells.
-However, like any medication, Yervoy can cause severe side effects, some of which can be life-threatening.
+Yervoy, also known as ipilimumab, is a medication used to treat certain types of cancer, including melanoma, lung cancer, and kidney cancer.
+It is a type of immunotherapy, which works by stimulating the body's immune system to attack cancer cells.
+Yervoy is administered intravenously and is typically used in combination with other cancer treatments.

 Common Side Effects of Yervoy